 When doing this, make sure to keep the config file up to date with any changes when upgrading the library.

-Even though all components come enabled out-of-the-box, you might just want to only load the components you need in your app for performance reasons.
+Even though all components come enabled out-of-the-box, you may want to load only the components you need in your app for performance reasons.
 To do so, first publish the config file, then remove the components you don't need from the

 You can also choose to use different names for components.
-Simply adjust the name for a component and reference them with a new name.
+Simply adjust the name for a component and reference it with a new name.
 For example, let's rename the

 easy-mde component to